zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

     6. Repeat the following steps for each CDNSKEY record unless it is a "delete" CDNSKEY record:
-       1. If bit 7 of the flags field of the CDNSKEY record is unset (value 0) then add the name server IP address and the key tag derived from the CDNSKEY record to the *CDNSKEY is non-zone key* set.
+       1. If bit 7 of the flags field of the CDNSKEY record is unset (value 0) then add the name server IP address and the [key tag calculated][Key Tag Calculation] from the CDNSKEY record to the *CDNSKEY is non-zone key* set.
        2. Else, do:
-          1. If bit 15 of the flags field of the CDNSKEY is unset (value 0) then add the name server IP address and the key tag derived from the CDNSKEY to the *CDNSKEY is non-SEP key* set.
+          1. If bit 15 of the flags field of the CDNSKEY is unset (value 0) then add the name server IP address and the [key tag calculated][Key Tag Calculation] from the CDNSKEY to the *CDNSKEY is non-SEP key* set.
           2. Compare the CDNSKEY record with the DNSKEY records.
-          3. If the CDNSKEY record does not match any DNSKEY record then add the name server IP address and the key tag derived from the CDNSKEY record to the *No Match CDNSKEY With DNSKEY* set.
+          3. If the CDNSKEY record does not match any DNSKEY record then add the name server IP address and the [key tag calculated][Key Tag Calculation] from the CDNSKEY record to the *No Match CDNSKEY With DNSKEY* set.
           4. Else, do:
-             1. If the DNSKEY RRset is not signed by the DNSKEY record that corresponds to the CDNSKEY record then add the name server IP address and key tag of CDNSKEY record to the *DNSKEY Not Signed By CDNSKEY* set.
+             1. If the DNSKEY RRset is not signed by the DNSKEY record that corresponds to the CDNSKEY record then add the name server IP address and [key tag calculated][Key Tag Calculation] from CDNSKEY record to the *DNSKEY Not Signed By CDNSKEY* set.
-             2. If the CDNSKEY RRset is not signed by the DNSKEY record that corresponds to the CDNSKEY record then add the name server IP address and key tag of CDNSKEY record to the *CDNSKEY Not Signed By CDNSKEY* set.
+             2. If the CDNSKEY RRset is not signed by the DNSKEY record that corresponds to the CDNSKEY record then add the name server IP address and [key tag calculated][Key Tag Calculation] from CDNSKEY record to the *CDNSKEY Not Signed By CDNSKEY* set.

     7. If the CDNSKEY RRset is not signed, then add the name server IP address to the *CDNSKEY Not Signed* set.